OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 	ledObj = onionGpio.OnionGpio(gpioElement)		# instatiate a GPIO object for this gpio pin ledObj.setOutputDirection(0)		# set to output direction with zero being the default value gpioObjects.append(ledObj)	# add the GPIO object to our array

-	// LAZAR: alternative code
-	# add a GPIO object to the array that's initialized with the current GPIO pin number
-	gpioObjects.append( onionGpio.OnionGpio(gpioElement) )
-	# set the GPIO to the output direction
-	gpioObjects[-1].setOutputDirection(0)

 ledValue 	= 1